UNLOC/whiteboard/source/index.md

 auth | Either `opt-in` or`opt-out`
 data | Partner-specific (your) data associated with this lock

-If a lock is marked as `opt-in`, then you need to be aware that the key cannot be used unless the lock owner has accepted the key in the UNLOC app.
+If a lock is marked as `opt-in`, then you need to be aware that the key cannot be used unless the lock owner has accepted the key in the Unloc app.

 The `data` field contains data that is only visible to you as a partner.
 For example, it can be useful to associate a customer ID or similar to the lock so that you can recognize your customers' locks.